Stable Diffusion Models, or checkpoint models, are pre-trained Stable Diffusion weights for generating a particular style of images.

 stable-diffusion-webui/models/Stable-diffusion/

-Press the reload button next to the checkpoint dropbox on top left.
+Press the reload button next to the checkpoint dropbox on the top left.

-You should see the checkpoint file you just put in available for selection.
-Select the new checkpoint file to use the model.
+You should see the checkpoint file is available for selection.
+To use the model, select the new checkpoint file.

 Alternatively, select the Checkpoints tab on the txt2img or img2img page and choose a model.